darkobyte/DockerComposeGenerator/README.md

 flutter build linux
 ```

-## 📝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Flutter team for the amazing framework
 - Docker for the inspiration
-- All contributors who helped shape this project

 ## 🔮 Future Plans